Cow urine: Iceland’s latest beauty secret

 Hafdísarson points out that there are other organic ingredients in Q Shampoo, including coconut and sunflower oils, and insists that other fragrant ingredients mask any smell of urine.

 “The product is 100% organic with no artificial ingredients or harmful by-products,” insists Hafdísarson.
+“We are already in contact with various shops to market Q Shampoo and we hope that international markets will also be interested.”

 The other four members of the Q Shampoo group are Brynhildur María Gestsdóttir, Íris Dröfn Magnúsdóttir, Alfreð Andri Alfreðsson, Björg Maríum Adamsdóttir and Helga Guðný Elíasdóttir.